Nimra-Z/House-Price-Predictor/README.md

 # House-Price-Predictor
 This project predicts house prices based on various features using machine learning.
-The application is built using a trained XGBoost regression model and deployed via Streamlit for an interactive user interface.
+The application is built using XGBoost regression model and deployed via Streamlit for an interactive user interface.

 ---